nirmata/demo-remediation-argo/README.md

 # Demo Script

+**NOTE: Complete all steps in the `Installation Guide` section first.**

 ## Connect to the ArgoCD UI:

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-### 3.3 Access ArgoCD
 - **URL**: https://localhost:8080
 - **Username**: `admin`
 - **Password**: (output from step 3.2)

-The Application should be in failed state showing policy violations.
+The application should be in failed state showing policy violations.

 ## Trigger the Remediation Agent